buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCartesianPoint.md

 ### Coordinates
 The first, second, and third coordinate of the point location.
 If placed in a two or three dimensional rectangular Cartesian coordinate system, Coordinates[1] is the X coordinate, Coordinates[2] is the Y coordinate, and Coordinates[3] is the Z coordinate.

-### Dim
-The space dimensionality of this class, determined by the number of coordinates in the List of Coordinates.

 ## Formal Propositions

 ### CP2Dor3D